benjaminaltieri/bom-server/README.md

 ```

 ## Using Cargo to Build and Run Tests
-Once you have the tooling installed building and running the server and client is pretty straightforward:
+Once you have the tooling installed building and running the tests is pretty straightforward:

 ```
 cargo build
 cargo test
-cargo run --bin bom-server
-cargo run --bin bom-client -- --help
 ```

 # Server